Last updated May. 19, 2023 by Charles Zemub

 With their pricing, they keep things very simple and straightforward.
 You can have unrestricted access to their suite of features for a payment of $19/month.

 Podigee Podcast is a profoundly current, amazing, and adaptable podcast player for podcasters.
 It allows you to list your podcasts on diverse podcast platforms.
-It has a podcast player, podcast analytics, audio encoding, a website, and you can host multiple shows on each account.
+It has a podcast player, podcast analytics, audio encoding, and a website, and you can host multiple shows on each account.

 - Podcast content is consistently open and available for your audience members.